raspberrypilearning/comic-character/en/step_2.md

 --- collapse ---

 ---
-title: What is a variable and what is index?
+title: What is a variable
 ---

 A variable in programming is a named storage that holds a value.
 The value can be changed when the program runs.
 For example, `let age = 30;` `age` is the variable storing the value `30`

+--- /collapse ---

+--- collapse ---

+---
+title: What is index?
+---

 An index in programming is the position of an element within a list(array).
 Usually indexing starts at 0;